bestmomo/laravel5-5-example/README.md

 `php artisan migrate:fresh --seed`

-You must have default settings.
+You must have default settings and en language.

 You can then use Dusk.